 Care and support eligibility

-Eligibility criteria form part of our needs assessment process which helps us to determine if someone is entitled to care or support services provided by or on behalf of the council.
-These eligibility criteria are used by all councils and are set out in the Care Act.
+The Care Act 2014 eligibility criteria helps us to determine if someone is entitled to care or support services provided by or on behalf of the council.
+The criteria is used by all councils.
 If you are not eligible to receive support from the council, we can still provide information and signposting to other local support services, and ways that you might find funding to pay for them.

 What are the eligibility criteria?

 For a person to be eligible for care and support provided by the council they must meet all of the following criteria:

 - Their needs must be due to a physical or mental impairment or illness - these include sensory, learning or cognitive disabilities or illnesses, brain injuries or an illness arising from substance misuse.

 - Their needs must affect their ability to achieve two or more specified outcomes listed below.

 - Their wellbeing would be, or will likely to be, significantly impacted if they do not achieve the specified outcomes listed below.